jhadden04/lichess-ratings-to-openings-analysis/README.md

 The solution was to use the [lichess database](https://database.lichess.org/) and parse 5000,000games and their openings and find the win percentage of each opening for each rating band.

+### What is it?
+This is a series of graphs that illustrate the win rates of the most successful openings for various different Lichess ratings.
+Also, there is information on the most used openings for the various rating bands and their win rates.
+As well as this, there is info on the most popular openings for the rating bands
+The X axis show the rating bands, the Y axis show the win rate of the opening.

 # Results

-(You need light mode on to see the axis)
+(You need light mode on to see the axis or you can click and view the graphs in another tab)
-## What is it?
-This is a series of graphs that illustrate the win rates of the most successful openings for various different Lichess ratings.
-Also, there is information on the most used openings on each